 If you do a lot of Indian cooking, you can make a big batch of caramelized onions or birista, and pop it in the freezer in 1/2 cup batches, to pull out when needed.
 This, along with making ginger garlic paste, are the perfect Saturday or Sunday, putter in the kitchen kind of project that you can do while catching up on your favorite podcasts.

 One of the common mistakes a home cook makes is under salting their food.
 Especially when making spice-laden Indian food, curries need more salt than you might expect.
-Make sure to taste your food as you go along, and at the end of cooking add salt until it tastes good to you.
+Be sure to taste your food as you go along, and when a dish is finished, add salt until it tastes good to you.
 I do always err on the side of less salt initially, and then I can always add more if needed.

-Another example of my laziness is my use of tomatoes.
-Please feel free to substitute my tomato puree in a dish with chopped tomatoes.
-I use purée for several reasons, it is much quicker to open a can then chop tomatoes.
+A reasonable shortcut I make is to use a canned tomato product.
+Feel free to substitute my tomato puree in a dish with chopped tomatoes.
+I use purée for several reasons, it is much quicker to open a can than chop tomatoes.
 The puree doesn’t take as long to cook; if using chopped tomatoes, you need to cook them until they have broken down.
-Even then, you will have seeds and peels in your masala, that you may want to strain out.
-A note about canned diced tomatoes: many brands add something to keep the cubes intact and this is not what you want in a curry.
+And in my location, tomato season it not very long.

 1 plum tomato, or small regular one = 1/ 3 cup = or about 75 grams